 Youth Code Jam is all about inspiring kids to tell computers what to do by learning to code.
-With a focus on parent engagement, we work to connect the dots from playing online to creating online to real world jobs.
-And it seems to be working.
+With a focus on neurodiversity and parent engagement, we work to connect the dots from playing online to creating online to real world jobs.
+And we are making a difference.

 Our Mission Statement: Youth Code Jam fosters an interest in technology by introducing upper elementary through high school students to computer science.
-We help kids get excited about programming, build confidence in their skills and imagine themselves in the emerging technology-driven jobs of tomorrow.
+We get kids excited about programming, build their confidence in their skills and inspire them to imagine themselves in the emerging technology-driven jobs of tomorrow.

 More importantly, here’s what some of our kids say: